The goal of SEO is to increase your search visibility, which in turn will increase your site traffic.

 By interpreting these results and comparing them to the amount of money you’ve invested in your campaign, you’ll get a clear picture of your return on investment—your ROI—and can then make adjustments to improve your profitability.
 For help, see The Ultimate Guide to Measuring and Analyzing ROI On Your Content Marketing Campaign, our SEO ROI Guide or our SEO pricing guide.

-Even though this guide covers some of the most important fundamentals of SEO, and can help you through the basics of technical SEO, it’s important to realize that SEO is a deep and complex strategy with far more considerations than a guide like this can comprehensively cover.
+And while these basic SEO 101 tips can help you through the SEO basics of technical SEO, it’s important to realize that search engine optimization is a deep and complex strategy with far more considerations than an SEO guide like this can comprehensively cover.

-If you’re interested in further help in your SEO campaign, be sure to contact us for more guidance and expertise!
+If you’re interested in further help in your SEO efforts or would like us to help implement a customized SEO strategy, be sure to contact us for more guidance and expertise so we can help you toward your SEO success!